-As there has been no public market for our common stock to date, the estimated fair value of our common stock has been determined by our board of directors, with input from management based upon the most recent cash common share offering to arms' length parties.
+As there was no public market for our common stock prior to February 13, 2023, the estimated fair value of our common stock has been determined by our board of directors, with input from management based upon the most recent cash common share offering to arms' length parties.
 In addition to considering the most recent cash arms' length third party offering, our board of directors considered various objective and subjective factors to determine the fair value of our common stock as of each grant date, including:

-- the progress of our research and development programs, including the status and results of preclinical studies for our product candidates; - our stage of development and commercialization and our business strategy; - external market conditions affecting the biotechnology industry and trends within the biotechnology industry; - our financial position, including cash on hand, and our historical and forecasted performance and operating results; - the lack of an active public market for our common stock; - the likelihood of achieving a liquidity event or sale of our company in light of prevailing market conditions; and - the analysis of initial public offerings and the market performance of similar companies in the biotechnology industry.
+- the progress of our research and development programs, including the status and results of preclinical studies for our product candidates; - our stage of development and commercialization and our business strategy; - external market conditions affecting the biotechnology industry; - our financial position, including cash on hand, and our historical and forecasted performance and operating results; - the lack of an active public market for our common stock; - the likelihood of achieving a liquidity event or sale of our company in light of prevailing market conditions; and - the analysis of initial public offerings and the market performance of similar companies in the biotechnology industry.